juergenweb/FrontendComments/README.md

 ## Installation and Quick-start guide
 1. First of all, you need to download and install the FrontendForms module from the [module directory](https://processwire.com/modules/frontend-forms/) if you have not installed it.
-2. Download and extract this module and put the folder inside site/modules.
+2. After that, download and extract this module and put the folder inside site/modules.
 Be aware that the folder name must be FrontendComments and not FrontendComments-main or FrontendComments-master.
 GitHub adds this appendix by default.
 So be aware to remove it before you put the folder inside the module folder.
 2. Login to your admin area and refresh all modules.
 3. Find this module and install it.
-4. Then you need to create comment field and name it fe "comments".
+4. Then you need to create your first comment field and name it fe "comments".
-5. After you have created this comment field you can change some configuration settings if needed.
-The only value which is required, is entering at least one email address for a moderator.
+5. After you have created this comment field you can change some configuration settings inside the details tab of the field if needed.
+The only value which is required to enter, is at least one email address for a moderator.This is mandatory.
-6. Add this field to a template.
+6. Now add this field to a template in the backend.
-7. Add JavaScript and CSS file to your frontend (fe inside the main.php)
+7. Add JavaScript and CSS file to the frontend (fe inside the main.php).
+Please copy the code for embedding the stylesheet and the JS file from the bottom of the details tab.
 8. To output the comment form and the comment list on the frontend you have to add fe. "echo $page->comments" to the frontend template.
 Take a look on the following output methods below.

 ### Simple direct output with "echo"